 We Only Treat Community Cats

 We limit our high quality, high-volume spay-neuter clinics to community cats only.
-Community cats include feral cats, stray and abandoned cats, and interdependent colonies of unowned free-roaming cats.
-This is consistent with our simple mission; to reduce the community cat population and relieve the suffering of homeless cats by neutering as many as possible, and returning them to their caretakers and their colonies.
+Community cats include feral cats, stray and abandoned cats, and interdependent groups of unowned free-roaming cats.
+This is consistent with our simple mission; to reduce the community cat population and relieve the suffering of homeless cats by neutering as many as possible, and returning them to their caregivers and their outdoor homes.

 We Only Treat Cats with Reservations

-We Only Accept Cats in Humane Wire Traps
+We Only Accept Cats in Operation Catnip-Approved Humane Live Traps

 We accept cats in your own humane trap